12 Best Things To Do in Prague

 Sedlec Ossuary| ©Adriana Alonso

-Book an excursion to Kutná Hora
+Book a tour to Kutná Hora

 7. Take a cruise on the Vltava, an alternative tour of the city